Skip to main content

 For example, if the gwen.assertion.mode setting is set to hard, the following would perform a hard assertion since no overriding annotation is specified.

-Then the page title should contain "xGwen automation"
+Then the page title should contain "xAautomation"

 The following would also perform a hard assertion since the @Hard annotatation is explicitly specified (although redundant).